-Some personal news: I’m absolutely delighted to be joining Open Rights Group, the UK’s fearless digital rights organisation, as their Policy and Scottish Campaigns Officer.
+Some personal news: I’m absolutely delighted to be joining Open Rights Group, the UK’s fearless digital rights organisation, as their Policy Manager.

 My remit will straddle the border.
 Here in Scotland, I will tackle the devolved, reserved, and post-European digital policy agenda for the 2021 Scottish Parliament elections.
 I’ll also liaise with ORG’s Scottish local group organisers, as well as the wider Scottish civil society community, on events, campaigns, and legislative engagement for the elections (and whatever follows).